bertomartin/websocket-rails-Example-Project/README.md

 1. Clone the git repo
 2. Run the `bundle` command inside the directory
-3. Fire up the web server on port 3000 `thin-websocket -p 3000 start`
+3. Fire up the web server on port 3000 `thin-socketrails -p 3000 start`
 4. Browse to `http://localhost:3000` in a browser that supports WebSockets

 *You must start the app on port 3000 or the javascript client will not be able to connect*